- Home

 SalamSG Movement, abbreviated as SSGM, is a nationwide community movement driven by all mosques in Singapore with the aim of spreading good within and beyond the community.
 Imbued with SMI values, faith programmes and services are integrated with initiatives to increase charity and social resilience.
 This effort in shaping our religious life transcends physical mosques by growing Virtual Faithspaces, connecting the community with purposeful content suited for all, powered by Zakat to strengthen the community.

-Visit the SalamSG website for more information.
+Visit MUIS website for more information.

 Related Content